FedeRog1977/brittonsbash-content/data/README.md

 The call functions occur under `triggerSession()` in the primary `index.tsx`, meaning the session data is always available.
 It is fairly lightweight so this is fine practice.
 Not 100% ideal, but given the versatility of the data, and the small scale of the data and website; fine.

 After being called and sent to session storage, before being used all data then goes through some form of compiler in `@scripts/compilers`.
 This retrieves the data from session storage, sanitizes and formats it according to the use case, and returns it in a variable ready for use when the compiler is called.

+# Data Particulars

+## `travel.json`

+This file is an aggregation of all `features` of holidays I have been on.
+The data is currently not used, however may one day be represented.
+Therefore, no duplicates should appear here.
+For example, there may be a recurring shop throughout different holidays, they may occur individually as part of their according `features` list, they of course will only occur once here however.

+Additionally, most of the objects contained within the `entries` of `travel` may, but are not required to, appear withing the `features` of any given `entry` in `events`.
+The object with title "Cities (To-Do)" is the only one which may not appear in the `event`-specific `feature`.

+Exhaustive possible entries are defined in the following list:

+- Cities
+- Districts
+- Attractions
+- Accommodation
+- Supermarkets
+- Shops
+- Consumables
+- Cafés
+- Bakeries
+- Gelaterias
+- Restaurants
+- Bars
+- Nostalgia Effect